-Skillstreaming is a social-emotional learning program designed to help children and youth learn positive ways to have their needs met.
+Skillstreaming is a prosocial learning program designed to help children and youth learn positive ways to have their needs met.
 Skillstreaming the Elementary School Child employs a four-part training approach—modeling, role-playing, performance feedback, and generalization—to teach essential prosocial skills to elementary school students.

 This book provides a complete description of the Skillstreaming program, with instructions for teaching 60 prosocial skills.